Email Hashing: The Trouble With Hashed Emails (HEMs)

 Persistence over time

 Email addresses change often, but RampIDs remain stable even as names, addresses, or digital devices shift.
 LiveRamp maintains these links in its longitudinal identity graph, ensuring consistent recognition of individuals and households over time.
-This persistence enables accurate attribution, incrementality measurement, and machine learning training.
+This persistence enables accurate attribution, incrementality measurement, and machine-learning training.

 Ecosystem-wide interoperability

 No identifier has more operational support through the programmatic ecosystem than RampID.
-It is accepted across DSPs, SSPs, publishers, and more than 650 global partners, enabling marketers to activate, measure, and optimize campaigns without loss of scale.
+It is accepted across DSPs, SSPs, publishers, and more than 500 global partners, enabling marketers to activate, measure, and optimize campaigns without loss of scale.

 Future-ready identity

 RampIDs are interoperable with other industry identifiers like UID2, OpenID, and Lotame Panorama ID, giving marketers flexibility in their tech stack.
-RampID has been developed to support customers’ privacy program requirements and provide tools to enable compliance as regulations evolve.
+RampID has been developed to support customers' privacy program requirements and provide tools to enable compliance as privacy regulations evolve.

 Is there a possibility for the industry to adopt a “universal” ID?

-There’s no silver bullet for a cookieless marketing future, but RampIDs were thoughtfully designed as a global post-cookie identifier, and for over a decade, clients have benefited from this stable technology with much greater reach and accuracy than weaker, device-based identifiers such as cookies and HEMs.
+There’s no silver bullet for a cookieless marketing future, but RampIDs were thoughtfully designed as a global post-cookie identifier, and for over a decade clients have benefited from this stable technology with much greater reach and accuracy than weaker device-based identifiers such as cookies and HEMs.

 How LiveRamp can help you move beyond HEMs

 For marketers who want to maximize reach and return, and for publishers who want to maximize yields, RampID offers more.
 HEMs may look like an easy replacement for cookies, but their weaknesses in security, persistence, and accuracy make them a fragile solution.
-RampIDs provide the durability, security, and scale needed for modern marketing.
+RampIDs provide the durability, privacy, and scale needed for modern marketing.

 Hashed Email FAQs